jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   to tackle in short periods
   can lead them to feel reluctant to work on fixing them.
   So,
-  instead of running full scans every time, a gradual assessment may be more reasonable, for example, in early cases,
+  instead of running full tests every time, a gradual assessment may be more reasonable, for example, in early cases,